-Once disability and reasonable determination have been made, the Coordinator or the Director for Services for Students with Disabilities will collaborate with the student's area Dean of Students to implement the appropriate academic modification or adjustment.
-Both the student and his/her area Dean of Students will be notified verbally and in writing of the approved academic modification or adjustment.
+Once disability and reasonable determination have been made, the Director or Associate Director for Student Disability Services will collaborate with the student's area Dean of Students to implement the appropriate academic modification or adjustment.
+Both the student and his/her area Dean of Students will be notified in writing of the approved academic modification or adjustment.
 Auxiliary aids and services extended to a student may be adjusted if the existing academic modifications are ineffective or if the student's condition changes.
-Services for Students with Disabilities and the area Dean of Students will facilitate the implementation of reasonable accommodation.
+Student Disability Services staff members and the area Dean of Students will facilitate the implementation of reasonable accommodation.